OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadPropertiesFromFile/ReadPropertiesFromFile.md

 * creating tests to verify that properties are being set
 * passing information from TSTool to another program, such as a Python script
 * storing persistent information for later use, such as the date/time that data were last downloaded from a web service
+* reading text from a file to merge into a file

 A number of property formats are supported as listed in the following table.